Written by Kyle Buchanan

-Now that we’re slipping back into normal routines (normal being a relative word in 2020), energy is more important than ever.
+Now that we’re slipping back into normal routines, energy is more important than ever.
 We want to have as much energy as we can, so that we feel well and motivated to tackle the new tasks the fall schedule brings our way.

 Of course, one of the best ways to ensure our energy is at its peak, is to get enough sleep,and develop a solid sleep routine that has us brimming with pep in our step.
 So, let’s talk about some ways we can properly fuel our sleep routine, from the time we wake up to the time our head hits the pillow!

 When you wake up in the morning, get some sunshine!

 Getting sun exposure in the morning, as close to waking up as possible, helps to regulate your body’s circadian rhythm (your body’s internal clock), and helps you make melatonin (the sleep hormone) at night.
 So even if you work from home, take some time in the morning to get outside (for as little as five to ten minutes) and allow your eyes to take in the sunshine.
 Just make sure you don’t look directly at the sun of course!